Welcome to the second LIC review in the series.

 Wait, 5-6%?
 What?
 Why bother?

 The last 10 years have been rough for Aussie shares.
 I discussed this a little in my review of AFIC.

 Basically, it’s because the GFC was roughly 10 years ago exactly.
 So our 10 year returns include that 50% share price decline right at the very start!
 Very misleading!

 By looking at Argo’s Annual Report, we can get a better picture of what proper long-term returns look like.

-Over the last 15 years, it shows net portfolio return (including dividends), was 8.4% per annum.
+Over the last 15 years, it shows a total return (including dividends) of 8.4% per annum.

 Including franking, it’s 10.2% per annum.